DigitalGlobe/docker-logging/README.md

      ```
    "ElasticsearchAddress": {
      "Type": "String",
-     "Description": "Host and port of Elasticsearch server for logging.
-With the AWS Elasticsearch Service use Endpoint:80.
+     "Description": "Host of Elasticsearch server for logging.
+Do not add http:// or the port.
 Ensure the access policy permits access."
    }
    ```